ahvlima/rstphack/README.md

 # RSTPHack – UniFi RSTP/STP Per-Port Cost Hack

-This tool enables the modification of RSTP/STP per-port cost on UniFi switches and provides a method to keep the configuration persistent.
+This tool enables the modification of RSTP/STP per-port cost on UniFi switches and provides a method to keep the configuration quasi-persistent.

 ---
+## Version History

 ## Quick Start